Study in Norway

 Why choose UiB?

-In 2016 the University of Bergen received an award for Excellent International Student Satisfaction, based on almost 16,000 reviews from international students.
-This is only handed to universities with an avarage rating of 9.0 or higher, the top score being 10.
+The University of Bergen has previously received an award for Excellent International Student Satisfaction, based on almost 16,000 reviews from international students.
+This is only awarded to universities with an average rating of 9.0 or higher, on a scale up to 10.

-The University of Bergen offers quality tuition free education to all students, whether they are from an EU/EEA/EFTA country or not.
+The University of Bergen offers quality tuition-free education to all students, regardless of citizenship from around the world.
 While Norway’s high quality of life goes hand-in-hand with a higher cost of living, the cost of living in Bergen is compensated for by benefits such as free education, quality health care, and ready access to the natural environment.

 - Johannes from Germany was looking for an attractive city with good life quality and found UiB and Bergen.

-- Nelson from Nigeria was captured by Norway's lovely nature and small cities
+- Nelson from Nigeria was capivated by Norway's lovely nature and small cities

 What can you study at UiB?